Symmetries of Vanishing Nonlinear Love Numbers of Schwarzschild Black Holes: Discussion

 In the second part of the work, we proposed a fully nonlinear symmetry explanation for the vanishing of the Love numbers.
 We showed that there exists in 4D general relativity a hidden structure of ladder symmetries which is responsible for the absence of a tidal tail in the nonlinear solution \eqref{eq:hatpsiphysicalsolution}.
 The ladder generator belongs to an $\mathfrak{sl}(2,\mathbb R)$ algebra (see \cref{sl2Ralgebra}), whose action is a symmetry of the perturbation equation \eqref{psieomSch}.
 The symmetries, which act fully nonlinearly at the level of the metric perturbations, recover the ones introduced in \cite{Hui:2021vcv} in the linear regime, when written in the same coordinates.
 In addition to the ladder generator, we showed that there are ``horizontal'' types of symmetries, which do not mix different $\ell$'s in harmonic space, that are connected to the Geroch group, resulting from dimensional reduction of general relativity from four to two dimensions.

-There are several interesting directions that we envision and leave for future investigation.
-Our analysis here was confined to parity-even perturbations only.
-However, explicit calculations have shown that both even and odd static second-order perturbations display a very simple structure, generically taking the form of finite polynomials, irrespective of their magnetic quantum numbers \cite{Iteanu:2024dvx}.
+There are several interesting directions that we envision and leave for future investigation. {First of all, it would be particularly interesting to relax the assumption of axisymmetry and show that all the remaining couplings, which we were not able to fix, are also zero for black holes in general relativity.
+In addition,} our analysis here was confined to parity-even perturbations only.
+However, explicit calculations have shown that both even and odd static second-order perturbations display a very simple structure, generically taking the form of finite polynomials, irrespective of their magnetic quantum numbers \cite{Riva:2023rcm,Iteanu:2024dvx,Poisson:2009qj}.
 It is therefore tempting to speculate that it might be possible to find a more convenient description of perturbation theory that allows one to resum nonlinearities and extend the ladder symmetries to nonlinear order including in the odd sector.
 In this work, we primarily focused on the solution and symmetries of $\hat{\psi}$.
 This was enough for our purposes, because that is the only ingredient that we needed to compute the Love numbers and perform the matching with the worldline EFT.
 However, at the level of the infrared effective action, there ought to exist a formulation of symmetries acting on the whole metric, applicable even away from axisymmetry.
 Finally, it would be interesting to go beyond the static assumption and consider the more general case of rotating black holes, as well as to study the case of charged solutions, and higher dimensional spacetimes.
 We leave these and related questions for future work.